dj0le/precisionFDA-GenAI-Challenge/README.md

 [`precisionFDA Challenge Details`](https://precision.fda.gov/challenges/34/intro)

 ## Entry Details
-A local first RAG implementation using open source solutions The tool is a rag based local llm setup capable of accurately answering questions using FDA data from the Cosmetic Guidance PDF
+A local first RAG implementation using open source solutions.
+The tool is a rag based local llm setup capable of accurately answering questions using the FDA provided data in the Cosmetic Guidance PDF.

+## Technologies
+Cosmeticky is a python based app and uses Langchain, Ollama, Chroma, and PyMuPDF.
+The llm model is llama3.2, which is the small format version of Llama 3.
+With a model size of only 2.0 GB, it is capable of running on many platforms.

 ## Install & run the current project